Nonviolent Communication

 Meet the specialists

-— Laura Dennis, Licensed Marriage & Family Therapist
+— Annette Barnett, Associate Marriage & Family Therapist in Santa Cruz, CA

 Most of us have been taught to communicate passively, critically, or manipulatively––and that’s so normal to us that we don’t even realize we’re doing it.
 That is, until we find ourselves feeling powerless to get our needs met, repeating the same conflicts with those we love, and feeling alone or trapped in our relationships.
 The nonviolent framework provides a systematic approach by teaching us to be present to our own needs, feelings, and requests without blaming others or internalizing shame.